 Diego Rivera lived alone here until his death, in November 1957.
 This is where he painted most of his easel works, which include some three thousand pieces.
 His collection of Judases and skulls (popular figures made of cardboard) remained here during his life, as well as part of his collection of Pre-Hispanic art and Mexican handicrafts.

-In April 1981, the Instituto Nacional de Bellas Artes (National Fine Arts Institute) became the custodian of the house.
-In 1998 declared an artistic monument, after being restored in 1994.
+In April 1981, the Instituto Nacional de Bellas Artes (National Fine Arts Institute) became the custodian of the house and declared an artistic monument, after being restored in 1998.